An isovariant Blakers--Massey theorem: Introduction

 \subsection{Acknowledgments.}

 We would like to thank Kate Ponto and Cary Malkiewich for many illuminating discussions on isovariance, and for their support during this project.
 We would like to thank Cary Malkiewich and Mona Merling for a useful discussion on Proposition 4.6 of their paper \cite{MMhcob}, which was instrumental in our proof of Theorem \ref{prop-h-terminal}.
-We would also like to thank Kristine Bauer for suggesting the possibility of an $n$-cubical isovariant Blakers--Massey theorem.
+We would also like to thank Kristine Bauer for suggesting the possibility of an $n$-cubical isovariant Blakers--Massey theorem, and Boris Chorny for the alternative definition of isovariance.
+Thanks to the referee for suggestions that improved the flow of the paper.
 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \textbf{Equivariant homotopy theory in context}, where work on this paper was undertaken.
 This work was supported by EPSRC grant EP/Z000580/1.